twilio/twilio-go/rest/numbers/v1/docs/HostedNumberEligibilityBulkApi.md

 > NumbersV1BulkEligibility CreateBulkEligibility(ctx, optional)

 Create a bulk eligibility check for a set of numbers that you want to host in Twilio.

+Create a bulk eligibility check for a set of numbers that you want to host in Twilio.